botlaram/docs/docs/azure.md

 - **Address Space**: VNets have an address space defined using CIDR notation, determining the IP address range.

-### Subnets, CIDR
+### Subnets and CIDR

-#### Subnets

-Subnets are subdivisions of a Virtual Network, allowing for better organization and traffic management.
+**Subnets** : Subnets are subdivisions of a Virtual Network, allowing for better organization and traffic management.

-#### CIDR (Classless Inter-Domain Routing)

-CIDR notation represents IP addresses and their routing prefix, specifying the range of IP addresses for a network.
+**CIDR (Classless Inter-Domain Routing)** : CIDR notation represents IP addresses and their routing prefix, specifying the range of IP addresses for a network.

 ### Routes and Route Tables

-#### Routes

-Routes dictate how network traffic is directed, specifying the destination and next hop.
+**Routes** : Routes dictate how network traffic is directed, specifying the destination and next hop.

-#### Route Tables

-Route Tables are collections of routes associated with subnets, enabling custom routing rules.
+**Route Tables** : Route Tables are collections of routes associated with subnets, enabling custom routing rules.

 ### Network Security Groups (NSGs)

-NSGs are fundamental for Azure's network security, allowing filtering of inbound and outbound traffic.
+NSGs are fundamental for Azure's network security, allow filtering of inbound and outbound traffic.

 Key aspects include:

 - **Rules**: NSGs define allowed or denied traffic based on source, destination, port, and protocol.